gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy fired back something whose pronunciation had obviously changed but whose meaning had not.
-*what'd she tell you this was necessary for? doctor got the governors fightin' each other over nothin' an' figures I might be some sort o' super weapon, that's all this is*
+*what'd she tell you this was necessary for? she's got the governors fightin' each other an' figures I might be some sort o' super weapon, that's all this is*